jmcs/turnstile/docs/user/checks/specification.md

 Specification Check
 -------------------

-Checks if a specification id is valid.
-By default, if no specification format is provided in the repository configuration, no validation is performed.
+Checks if a specification uri is valid.
+This check is ignored for merge commits.

-Currently the only supported format is 'jira':

-    specification:
-        format: 'jira'